How to frame a canvas the easy way with simple everyday tools… no power saw required!

 In our case, two of the strips are 22″ long and since our strips are 1 1/2″ thick, the other two are 23 1/2″ long.

 Cut to size with the hand saw, you’ll be surprised how easily it slices through the wood!
-The Fiskars Precision Hand Saw is great because it is thin, yet powerful and glides through materials for controlled, precise cuts.
+A Hand Saw is great because it is thin, yet powerful and glides through materials for controlled, precise cuts if you don’t have a miter saw on hand.

 After your wood frame has been built and nailed, screw the eye hook onto the back of the canvas for added security.
-The Fiskars Precision Screwdriver is great, it has a super handy quick-flip mechanism that makes it easy to change heads.
 The benefit of a framed canvas versus a wood sign is how lightweight the final product is.
 Some of our larger signs get pretty heavy, requiring anchors and making extra holes in the walls.
 You won’t need to with this quick DIY framed canvas.
-That’s all there is to it!
-Display on your DIY farmhouse shelves in your entryway or give as a handmade gift!

 Please PIN so your friends can make this too! xo